 The CAMPFIRE Discipleship Internship is a two-year program giving you a foundational understanding of the Christian faith and training in Outdoor Recreation which prepares you for ministry and career in the growing Outdoor Education sector.

-In the first year the focus of the internship is on organic discipleship from several spiritual mentors and a significant component of a Certificate III in Outdoor Recreation (SIS30413) from The Training Collaborative.
-At the end of the first year an individual program for the second year will be discussed and implemented between student and mentors, incorporating continued mentoring and discipleship, mission trips and work in Outdoor Education completing the Certificate III in Outdoor Recreation and possibly some elements of a Certificate IV in Outdoor Recreation (SIS40313).
+In the first year the focus of the internship is on organic discipleship from several spiritual mentors and a significant component of a Certificate III in Outdoor Leadership (SIS30619) from Malyon Vocational Training.
+At the end of the first year an individual program for the second year will be discussed and implemented between student and mentors, incorporating continued mentoring and discipleship, mission trips and work in Outdoor Education and Further Cert III in Outdoor Leadership Modules.

 You will receive practical experience, training and qualifications in the following outdoor areas: